 Their Lordships met to-day, at five o'clock, for the first time since the recess.
-A message from the Commons brought up several private bills.
-Lord SYDNEY presented a petition from Charles Vere Ferrars Townshend, commonly called Lord Ipswich Election Committee report, which stated that Charles Vere Ferrars Townshend, complaining of an extensive corruption had prevailed at the last election. individual who called himself the Earl of Leicester, being elected as such to serve in Parliament for the noticed; and he recommended inquiry, and, if necesborough of Bodmin, that being the second title of the sary, prosecution by the Attorney-General of the guilty Marquis of Townshend.
-The petitioner stated that the parties, the bribers as well as the bribed. individual named was not the issue of the late peer, but that, unless their Lordships took some steps to prevent it, he would assume the title, and take his seat than any partial or limited inquiry. in their Lerdships' House.
+A message from the Commons brought up several

+Lord SYDNET presented a petition from Charles Charles Vere Ferrars Townshend, complaining of an individual who called himself the Earl of Leicester, being elected as such to serve in Parliament for the borough of Bodmin, that being the second title of the Marquis of Townshend.
+The petitioner stated that the parties, the bribers as well as the bribed. individual named was not the issue of the late peer, but that, unless their Lordships took some steps to prevent it, he would assume the title, and take his seat in their Lordships' House.

-the suggestion of Lord Brougham, the petition was re- see what was going to be done by Lord John Russell in ferred to a committee of precedents.
-The LORD CHANCELLOR gave notice that he should corruption. move the second reading of the Quarter Sessions Bill on until Monday.
+The question is one of legitimacy, we believe; and, on the suggestion of Lord Brougham, the petition was referred to a committee of precedents.
+The LORD CHANCELLOR gave notice that he should corruption.

-Monday se'nnight.
-The Marquis of LONDONDERRY moved that the re- ported the amendment. port of the ecclesiastical commissioners for the year 1841 be laid on the table.
-Agreed to.
-The House then adjourned, shortly before six o'clock,
+move the second reading of the Quarter Sessions Bill on The Marquis of LONDONDERRY moved that the report of the ecclesiastical commissioners for the year 1841 be laid on the table.
+Ag eed to.

+The House then adjourned, shortly b fore six o'clock,